Video Marketing With Snapchat

 The introduction of World Lenses brings with it opportunities for expansions on Sponsored Lenses.
 World Lenses could become a new format for marketers — especially big name business marketers — to use, possibly within as soon as a few weeks or months.
 Just imagine, Sponsored Lenses for superhero movies with animated explosions.
 Sponsored Lenses for the Super Bowl with footballs being tossed across the screen.
 Only time will tell how advertisers integrate Sponsored World Lenses into their marketing plans.

 Stories are ways for Snapchat users to communicate with each other without cluttering their followers’ direct messages.
 Stories are a collection of a user’s videos or pictures that are shared on a feed page.
 Marketers have been sharing content on their own Stories through either their own accounts, or through Discover Stories.

 Discover Stories have their own feed on the Snapchat app.
 Most of the Discover Stories advertisers are a constant fixture on the page.
-Companies like Mashable, Cosmopolitan Magazine, CNN, and Daily Mail update their Discover Stories consistently, daily, and often.
-This type of Stories can be very successful for big company marketers, too.
+Companies like Mashable, Cosmopolitan Magazine, CNN, and Daily Mail update their Discover Stories consistently and often.
+These types of Stories can be very successful for big company marketing strategies, too.
 Rather than showing a minute long spot, advertisers can break down the ad into six 10-second consecutive clips that viewers can click through to view the content.
-This type of messaging is referred to as “sequential messaging.”
+This type of messaging is referred to as sequential messaging.
 The ad may be split up, but the narrative remains fully intact.